Randers FC

-Randers FC ([ˈʁɑnɐs]) is a professional football club based in Randers, East Jutland, Denmark, that plays in the Danish Superliga, the top flight of the Danish football league system.
+Randers FC ([ˈʁɑnɐs]) is a professional football club based in Randers, East Jutland, that plays in the Danish Superliga, the top flight of the Danish football league system.
 Founded on 1 January 2003, the club builds upon the license of Randers Freja, a former three-time Danish Cup winning team.
 As of 2022 the club had won the Danish Cup twice in its history.
 Randers plays its matches at the 10,300-capacity Cepheus Park Randers.

 History

 The club was formed on 1 January 2003, as a collaboration between six local Randers-clubs; Dronningborg Boldklub (founded 1928), Hornbæk Sportsforening (founded 1945), Kristrup Boldklub (founded 1908), Randers Freja (founded 1898), Randers KFUM (founded 1920) and Vorup Frederiksberg Boldklub (founded 1930), continuing Randers Freja's (at the time) 1st division-team.